Yusniel Díaz

-Yusniel Efraín Díaz Hechavarría (born October 7, 1996) is a Cuban professional baseball outfielder in the Los Angeles Dodgers organization.
-He has played in Major League Baseball (MLB) for the Baltimore Orioles.
+Yusniel Efraín Díaz Hechavarría (born October 7, 1996) is a Cuban professional baseball outfielder for the Lincoln Saltdogs of the American Association of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles.

 Career

 Industriales

 Díaz played for the Industriales of the Cuban National Series and hit .348/.448/.440 over 65 games as a rookie.
 He was the favorite to win the Cuban National Series Rookie of the Year Award, but defected before the award was given out.